lightning/bolts/01-messaging.md

   - upon receiving unknown _odd_ feature bits that are non-zero:
     - MUST ignore the bit.
   - upon receiving unknown _even_ feature bits that are non-zero:
-    - MUST fail the connection.
+    - MUST close the connection.
   - upon receiving `networks` containing no common chains
-    - MAY fail the connection.
+    - MAY close the connection.
   - if the feature vector does not set all known, transitive dependencies:
-    - MUST fail the connection.
+    - MUST close the connection.

 #### Rationale